Reykjavík: Railways

-There are no public railways in Iceland, because of its sparse population; however, the locomotives used to build the docks are on display.
+Öskjuhlíð, Þingholtum and other locations, which now all sits inside the city limits, to construct the harbour, its quays and its defensive walls in the early 20th century, and is on display by the harbour in the summer time.

 Proposals have been made for a high-speed rail link between the city and Keflavík.

 District heating

 Geothermally powered snow-melting system being installed on Skólavörðustígur, Reykjavík.

 Volcanic activity provides all of Reykjavík and surrounding areas with geothermal district heating systems for both residential and industrial districts.
+Geothermal hot water is used to heat roughly 90% of all buildings in Iceland.
+All buildings in Reykjavík are heated by geothermal means.
+Geothermal hot water is also used to heat the city's numerous public pools and hot tubs.

 In heavily trafficked areas, mostly in the city centre, pavements and streets use geothermal snow-melting systems.
-Many driveways of private residences are also fitted with geothermal snow-melting systems.
-Geothermal hot water is also used to heat the city's numerous public pools and hot tubs.
-Natural hot water is used to heat roughly 90% of all buildings in Iceland.
-Of total annual use of geothermal energy of 39 PJ, space heating accounted for 48%.
+In addition, many driveways of private residences are also fitted with geothermal snow-melting systems.

-The total thermal capacity of Reykjavíks hot water production is around 830MW, and the city has an average heating demand of 473 MW.
-Hot water for Reyjavík's district heating comes from two combined heat and power (CHP) geothermal power plants as well as lower temperature geothermal fields:
+The total thermal capacity of Reykjavíks geothermal hot water production is around 830MW, and the city has an average heating demand of 473 MW.
+Hot water for Reyjavík's district heating system comes from lower temperature geothermal fields within the city as well as two combined heat and power (CHP) geothermal power plants: